UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Unified Time Series Generative Model

 \textbf{Training.} During training, the input conditions, metadata, and target samples for different time series tasks are summarized in Table~\ref{tab:input}.
 All tasks adopt a sequence-to-sequence input-output format, where both the noise sample and the target sample have the shape ${T\!\times\!C\!\times\!H\times\!W}$.
 The specific settings of the training phase are as follows: \begin{itemize}

 \item The outputs of time series reconstruction and time series cloud removal are identical, while their input conditions differ, the reconstruction task uses synthetic cloud-covered Sentinel-2 generated with binary cloud masks, whereas the cloud removal task uses real cloud-covered Sentinel-2 imagery. \item For time series semantic change detection, the goal is to generate semantic segmentation maps for each image in the sequence, enabling long-term semantic change analysis.
-Here, the land cover map of each image is converted into a one-hot representation as the target sample. \item In time series forecasting, the historical sequences of length ${T_\text{his}}$ are used as conditions, and the future sequences of length ${T_\text{fut}}$ serve as the target samples, with ${T_\text{his}} = {T_\text{fut}}$ in this paper.
-While the above three tasks involve sampling the input noise into target samples for calculating Eq.(\ref{eq:3}), the forecasting task requires predicting both condition and target samples jointly during training phase, due to the complex temporal evolutionary relationship between the condition and target samples.
-This ensures the model effectively learns to predict future state changes while leveraging historical information.
-Furthermore, to prevent the temporal patterns of historical sequences from interfering with future predictions, we adjust the input and spatio-temporal block, as illustrated in Fig.\ref{fig:inference}.
-The date list in metadata only includes future sequence dates to generate date embedding ${\bf{z}}_{\text{ DOY}}^{\scriptscriptstyle\text{fut}} \in\mathbb{R}{^{{T_{\scriptscriptstyle\text{fut}}} \times d}}$.
-Additionally, a historical condition timestep embedding ${\bf{z}}_{\scriptscriptstyle\text{FM}}^\text{con} \in\mathbb{R}{^{{T_{\scriptscriptstyle\text{his}}} \times d}}$ is added to the flow time embedding.
-In the spatio-temporal block architecture, the ACor and STM components are removed from the temporal block.
+Here, the land cover map of each image is converted into a one-hot representation as the target sample. \item In time series forecasting, the model uses historical sequences of length $T_{\text{his}}$ as conditions to predict future sequences of length $T_{\text{fut}}$, with $T_{\text{his}} = T_{\text{fut}}$ in this paper.
+Unlike the previous tasks, forecasting requires jointly modeling both condition and target samples during training to capture their temporal dependencies.
+To prevent historical patterns from interfering with future predictions, we adjust the input and spatiotemporal block architecture, as shown in Fig. \ref{fig:inference}.
+Specifically, the date embedding ${\bf{z}}_{\text{ DOY}}^{\scriptscriptstyle\text{fut}} \in\mathbb{R}{^{{T_{\scriptscriptstyle\text{fut}}} \times d}}$ is generated using only future dates from the metadata.
+A historical condition timestep embedding ${\bf{z}}_{\scriptscriptstyle\text{FM}}^\text{con} \in\mathbb{R}{^{{T_{\scriptscriptstyle\text{his}}} \times d}}$ is added to the flow time embedding.
+In the temporal block, the ACor and STM components are removed.
 During training, ${\bf{z}}_{\text{ DOY}}^{\scriptscriptstyle\text{fut}}$ is applied to the feature flow before the temporal block.
-After processing through multi-layer spatio-temporal blocks, the condition tokens ${\bf{z}}_\text{con}$ and ${\bf{\hat z}}_t^\text t$ are concatenated, while ${\bf{z}}_{\scriptscriptstyle\text{FM}}^\text{con}$ and ${\bf{z}}_{\scriptscriptstyle\text{FM}}^\text s$ are also concatenated and fed together into a linear decoder with AdaLN.
+After passing through spatiotemporal blocks, the condition tokens $\mathbf{z}_{\text{con}}$ and $\hat{\mathbf{z}}_t^{\text{t}}$ are concatenated, along with ${\bf{z}}_{\scriptscriptstyle\text{FM}}^\text{con}$ and ${\bf{z}}_{\scriptscriptstyle\text{FM}}^\text s$, and fed into a linear decoder with AdaLN.

 \end{itemize}

 \textbf{Inference.} As illustrated in Fig.\ref{fig:inference}, UniTS inference workflows for different time series tasks include multi-frame prediction for time series reconstruction, time series cloud removal, and time series semantic change detection.
 For time series forecasting, an autoregressive multi-frame prediction approach is employed.
 UniTS takes both historical sequences and random noise as joint input to generate initial future sequences predictions.
 These predicted sequences are then recursively used as conditions for subsequent time steps, progressively generating the complete future sequences.